skin: 1 2 3 4 | Login | Join Dancetech |

 Date: 01-May-09

-So a good starter is to get your kit-bitz on the board and then start to bring in the individual drums one by one (starting with just 2 sounds) and at some point as you raise say the hats it just grooves right.
+So a good starter is to get your drum parts on the board and then start to bring in the individual drums one by one (starting with just 2 sounds) and at some point as you raise say the hats it just grooves right.
 STOP at that point and leave it, no matter if the hats aren't sounding as you though they might sound.

 Drummer: "Raise the hats please engineer cos i want to hear more of that wicked hi-hat slice I do coming out of bar 132!"